volkszaehler/volkszaehler.org/bin/README.md

 #### Routing

 In order to support both WAMP and plain web sockets over the same external port, `push-server` has an integrated routing capability.
-For backwards compatibility with existing frontends the following routes are configured by default as part of `volkszaehler.conf.php`:
+For backwards compatibility with existing frontends the following routes are configured by default as part of `config.yaml`:

-  - `$config['push']['routes']['wamp']`: array of routes for WAMP.
+  - `push.wamp`: array of routes for WAMP.
 Default is both `/` and `/ws` for frontend compatibility.
-  - `$config['push']['routes']['websocket']`: array of routes for plain web sockets.
+  - `push.websocket`: array of routes for plain web sockets.
 Default is empty to prevent misuse.
 To enable chose e.g. `/socket` and make sure to read the chapter on security below.

 To disable a protocol it is sufficient to declare an empty array of routes.